SilentCoder4/CodeAlpha_Project_Secure_Coding_Review/README.md

 ## Recommendations

-1. Restrict Privileges
-    - Use CAP_NET_RAW capabilities on linux instead of running as root.

-2. Validate Data
+1. Use Static Analysis Tools:
+    - Run the code through tools like Bandit or PyLint to identify potential issues.

+2. Document Responsibilities and Limitations:
-    - Check the format and length of incoming packets.
+    - Add clear comments or warnings about the scope and security concerns of the script.

-3. Handle Exceptions
-    - Add robust error handling for socket creation, permission, and parsing issues.
+3. Enhance Logging Security:
+    - Encrypt sensitive data in logs using Python's cryptography library.

-4. Sanitize Output
+4. Code Hardening:
-    - Limit displayed data to relevant information to avoid exposing sensitive details.

-5. Use Libraries
-    - High-level libraries like Scapy can improve code mantainability and security.
+    - Limit resource usage and validate inputs robustly.

 ---